GeniusGeeek/pu-converter/README.md

 It has no external dependencies, simply include the library in your project and you're set

-pu-convertor can handle a wide range of unit types including:
+pu-converter can handle a wide range of unit types including:

 * Length
 * Area